 Chronic inflammation is a totally different beast than acute inflammation.
 While acute inflammation is a protective response by your body, chronic inflammation can be incredibly destructive.
-It occurs when your body’s immune system fails to eradicate a threat – such as a bacterial infection – or when you have too many pro-inflammatory substances entering your body and not enough anti-inflammatory substances, like vitamin D, to control the inflammation.

 For example, when a certain type of bacteria – known as H. pylori – infects your stomach lining, you might get gastritis (inflammation of the stomach lining).
 At first, this inflammation may be acute and relatively short-lasting.
 But if the infection isn’t stopped, the inflammation can become chronic – increasing the risk of stomach cancer by up to 75%!

 Chronic inflammation can also result from autoimmune disorders: your immune system malfunctions and goes to war against healthy tissue – unaware that your healthy tissue is not a threat.

 Whenever inflammation occurs somewhere in your body – whether acute or chronic – the affected tissue sends a signal to your liver (via small molecules).
 This signal prompts your liver to unleash a flood of special molecules – dubbed “C-Reactive Protein” – into your bloodstream.
 And, as it turns out, C-Reactive Protein is one of the markers measured by EverlyWell’s Vitamin D and Inflammation Test.

 Large amounts of C-Reactive Protein – or CRP – is released into your bloodstream as a response to inflammation, warning your body’s healthy tissues of a possible attack (perhaps from an army of pathogens).
 This gives your healthy cells time to muster their molecular defenses.